What Is The Minimalist Pomodoro Technique and Why It Works The Best

 I know what you are thinking.
 Lunch like a break?
 Five minutes or more breaks in between tasks?
 Yeah, I don’t believe in Hustle Porn or working yourself to death.
 It does not work anyway.
 It just leads to resentment, burnout, and bad personal relationships.

-For some reason, I can be working on a blog post until I am dead tired and bored.
-I can then stop and work on another blog post or training and be full of renewed energy.
+For some reason, I can be working on a blog post until I’m exhausted and bored.
+I can then stop and work on another blog post or training and feel renewed.
 Something about switching tasks gives me renewed energy.

-I believe in working hard but in a sustainable manner.
+I believe in working hard but sustainably.
 Working at a pace and intensity you can comfortably sustain for the long term.
 Take physical and mental breaks when you feel the need.

 I can keep that pace up all day long.